UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 We have conducted tests on both the frontend and backend using the Jest testing framework.

-Prettier has been used to ensure code formatting consistency.

 ## 6. Deployment

 Our project has been successfully deployed to a remote VM on Google Cloud Platform.